badrul00/Netflix_Cleaning_Analysis_SQL_Python/README.md

 2. Counting the number of movies added each year for each director
 3. Ranking directors within each year by the number of movies they released
 4. Selecting the top-ranked director for each year.

---what is average duration of movies in each genre
+### What is average duration of movies in each genre

 1.	calculates the average duration of movies for each genre
 2. Joining the netflix and netflix_genre tables to associate each movie with its genre
 3. Filtering to include only movies